indiainvestments/content/wiki/time-value-of-money.md

 The excel function PV would be helpful in this.
 A [weblink](http://www.calculatorsoup.com/calculators/financial/present-value-annuity-calculator.php)

+**Putting these together - thumb rule of 72**

+To quickly estimate the future value of a single investment, the thumb rule of 72 can be used.
+This rule lets you estimate the time taken for a compounging amount to double - 72/compounding rate.
+For the example above, the sum of Rs 1,000 would become Rs 2,000 in 72/4 = 18 years.
+A particularly useful rate in India is 7.2 - at this rate, the amount would double in about 10 years.
+This rate is quite close to the interest rate in some of the small savings schemes.

+The reverse can be applied to estimate the current value of a future amount.
+An amount of 2 lac after 10 years is worth about 1 lac now, using the discounting rate of 7.2%.
+Mnay endowment products promise you an amount of, say, 12 lacs after 30 years.The current value of that is 1.5 lac.

 ## **Important Points to Remember:**

 • The value of money changes with time because it can be invested and earn an interest.